jeanbondy/fsnd-capstone/README.md

 # FSND Final Project - Capstone
 This my submission for the final project for the Udacity FSND Nanodegree!
 I chose the suggested casting agency, to reduce complexity for me and focus on the given tasks.
+The course was a great learning experience, that I can highly recommend.

-I hope you find the code useful!
+I hope you find my code useful!

 ## Heroku URL
 The app is, for the time being, live on [https://jb-capstone.herokuapp.com/](https://jb-capstone.herokuapp.com/)